-Special Elections and Regular Town Elections shall be governed by the Colorado Municipal Election Code of 1965, C.R.S. §§ 31-10-101, et seq., as may be amended or relocated, the Town Home Rule Charter, and Town Council Ordinances and Resolutions.
+Special Elections and general municipal electionsRegular Town Elections shall be governed by the Colorado Municipal Election Code of 1965, C.R.S. §§ 31-10-101, et seq., and as may be amended or relocated, and the Town Home Rule Charter, and Town Council Ordinances and Resolutions.